CodingItWrong/howtojsonapi.com/ember.md

 Now that you have a JSON:API frontend, you should try creating your own backend to power it.
 Choose a tutorial from the [How to JSON:API home page](/)!

+## More Options

+Instead of Ember Data, you can try:

+- [ember-orbit](https://github.com/orbitjs/ember-orbit), a more advanced client including offline storage and synchronization

 [ember]: https://emberjs.com